 Carlos Rolón was born in 1970 in Chicago, Illinois.
-He attended Columbia College Chicago with a concentration in painting and drawing and has participated in residencies at the Nairobi National Museum, Kenya and Instituto Buena Vista, Curacao Centre For Contemporary Art.
+He attended Columbia College Chicago with a concentration in painting and drawing, and he has participated in residencies at the Nairobi National Museum, Kenya and Instituto Buena Bista, Curacao Centre for Contemporary Art.
 In 2011, Rolón took on a position as Kraus Visiting Professor of Art at Carnegie Mellon University, Pittsburg.
 Currently, the artist lives and works in Chicago, Illinois.

-Rolón’s work can be found in many public collections, including Bass Museum of Art, Miami, Florida, USA; Brooklyn Museum, New York, New York, USA; City of Chicago Public Art Collection, Illinois, USA; Museo del Barrio, New York, New York, USA; Museo de Arte de Puerto Rico, San Juan, Puerto Rico; Museum Het Domein, Sittard, the Netherlands; Museum of Contemporary Art, San Diego, California, USA; Nerman Museum of Contemporary Art, Overland Park, Kansas; and Pinchuk Art Centre, Kiev, Ukraine.
+Rolón’s work can be found in many public collections, including Bass Museum of Art, Miami, USA; Brooklyn Museum, New York, USA; City of Chicago Public Art Collection, Illinois, USA; Museo del Barrio, New York, USA; Museo de Arte de Puerto Rico, San Juan, Puerto Rico, USA; Museum Het Domein, Sittard, the Netherlands; Museum of Contemporary Art, San Diego, USA; Nerman Museum of Contemporary Art, Overland Park, Kansas; and Pinchuk Art Centre, Kiev, Ukraine.